rickytang666/brainlattice/README.md

 Traditional learning is backwards.
 You read 200 pages sequentially, memorize isolated facts, and somehow expect to understand how everything connects.
 It's like trying to understand a city by walking down one street.

 Your brain thinks in networks, not lines.
-When you truly get something, you see how concept A influences concept B, which builds toward concept C. That's the difference between knowing facts and understanding systems.
+When you truly understand something, you see how concept A influences concept B, which builds toward concept C. That's the difference between knowing facts and understanding systems.

 BrainLattice flips this.
 Upload a textbook, get the entire landscape first.
 See connections, identify core concepts, dive deep into what matters.
-Perfect for course catchup, exam prep, or just getting complex subjects.
+Perfect for course catchup, exam prep, or understanding complex subjects.

 ## Features